smaclell/smaclell.github.io/_drafts/deploys-becoming-boring-part-2.md

 tags: deployment process series
 ---

-In order to make releases smooth what happened?
+In order to make our releases smooth what happened?
 What changes did we make and what did we learn?
 This is the story about how releases changed over time and became what they are today.